adamhutchings/OpenScoutingArchitecture/README.md

 ## Implementation Setting (???)
 x.1
+- The implementation setting file shall be in the YAML format, and have a name in the following format: [team name]-[team number]-[year of system].yml.
+(For example, "Citrus Circuits-1678-2020.yml" would be such a name, without the quotation marks.) x.2
-- The implementation setting file shall define either in itself or in an accompanying file the following variables, all of integer type and none equal:
+- The implementation setting file shall define the following data as a set of key-value pairs, wit the value always an integer value:
-    - OSA_team_num (this is NOT the team number of the implementing team)
-    - [TODO]
+    - osa_version: the latest OSA version the implementation is compliant with
+    - osa_scout_id: whether scout IDs are used (0 or 1)